americanexpress/one-app-cli/packages/holocron-dev-server/README.md

 - Hot reload language packs and watch for changes from the local modules
 - Combines the remote module if provided with the local module map remote module map with the universal map
-- [providedExternals & requiredExternals][providedExternals & requiredExternals] are pre-built with [esbuild-loader] as a [DLL][dll-plugin] bundle to speed up build times of the local modules
+- [providedExternals & requiredExternals][providedExternals--requiredExternals] are pre-built with [esbuild-loader] as a [DLL][dll-plugin] bundle to speed up build times of the local modules
-- local Holocron modules bundles analyzed and reported using [webpack bundle analyzer][webpack bundle analyzer]
+- Local Holocron modules bundles analyzed and reported using [webpack bundle analyzer][webpack bundle analyzer]

 ### Caveats
 - No support for custom `babel` config or auto-merge option (with zero-config)

+### Differences with One App
+- Only works client side
+- Does not server side render

 ## 🤹‍ Usage